cloudevents/spec/rocketmq-transport-binding.md

 The specification defines two content modes for transferring events:
 *structured* and *binary*.

-RocketMQ will only support *structured* data mode at this time.
-Today, the RocketMQ protocol have already supported custom message headers, necessary for *binary* mode.
+The RocketMQ protocol have already supported custom message headers, necessary for *binary* mode.

 Event metadata attributes and event data are placed into the RocketMQ message payload using an [event format](#14-event-formats).